jshakes/citibike-texts/README.md

 - `LATITUDE` and `LONGITUDE` - The coordinates from which to seach for bikes.
 Get your location using https://www.latlong.net/ or similar
 - `NUM_STATIONS` - How many nearest stations from whic to report availability.
 These will be the n nearest stations as the crow flies from the provided latitude and longitude.

-To run the script: `$ npm start`.
+To run the script: `$ npm run notify`.
 This will send a one-off text to the provided number.